joist-framework/joist/packages/templating/README.md

 - Optional `else` template for fallback content
 - Automatic cleanup of removed content

-Common use cases:

-- Toggling visibility of UI elements
-- Conditional form fields
-- Feature flags
-- Authentication states
-- Loading states

 ### Property Binding (`j-bind`)

 Binds values to element properties and attributes.
-The prefix determines the binding type:
+By default it will bind values to the first child element of `j-bind`

-- `$bind.` prefix: Binds to element properties
+- `props` Binds to element properties
-- `$bind` prefix: Binds to element attributes
+- `attrs` prefix: Binds to element attributes

 #### Binding Syntax